COMPETENCY DEVELOPMENT TOOL

 - This brings us to the question: how do you know what is needed to be measured?

-The real number of competencies an organization may select to integrate into its competency development tool differs widely from one organization to another.
-Some examples of competencies most organizations might use would be the likes of problem solving, business acumen, interaction with others, emotional stability, work ethic, to name a few.
-Notice that they are a blend of both skills such as “Business Acumen” and behaviors such as “Work Ethic” and “Emotional Stability”.
+The real number of competencies an organization may select to integrate into its competency development tool differs widely.
+There are various examples of competencies most organizations might use.
+These might be the likes of problem solving, business acumen, interaction with others, emotional stability, etc. Notice that they are a blend of both skills such as “Business Acumen” and behaviors such as “Work Ethic” and “Emotional Stability”.

 How can you structurally streamline the set of practices needed for effective performance?
 You can do this by adding a competency development tool and framework to your talent management program.
 A competency framework defines the attributes, knowledge, judgment and skills needed for and by people within an organization in each job role.
 Each distinct role will have its own set of competencies required to perform the work successfully.
-To ensure the tool and framework is essentially used as needed, it is imperative that it is made relevant to the people who’ll be using it, indirectly and eventually allowing them to take ownership of it.
+It is important to ensure that one uses the tool and framework as needed.
+Thus, it is imperative that one makes it relevant to the people who’ll be using it, allowing them to take ownership.